-Argan oil is one of the newcomers on the stage of skin care, but it’s so popular because it’s really a game-changer.
-It’s rich with water and therefore a powerful moisturizer, but it also contains a huge amount of naturally-occurring Vitamin E. Argan oil has been reported to be especially effective in removing red marks from ‘ghosts of pimples past.’
+Argan oil is one of the newcomers on the stage of skin care, but it’s so popular because argan oil is really a game-changer.
+It’s rich with water and therefore a powerful, natural moisturizer, but it also contains a huge amount of naturally-occurring Vitamin E. Argan oil has been reported to be especially effective in removing red marks from ‘ghosts of pimples past.’
 So head out to the store and give it a try.

 Other oils that have beneficial skin effects are the following:

 Besides using oils, there are other methods and ingredients which appear beneficial in getting rid of pimple scars and smoothening skin.

 Honey is a well-known antiseptic and finds broad use in treating acne.
 Archaeologists still stumble upon the occasional ancient Egyptian jar of honey, typically filled with ingredients perfectly preserved for thousands of years.
 While some consider it to be ineffective when removing scars, honey is a quick wound-healer and, if applied at the right moment can almost certainly prevent scarring.

 Turn around yourself and you’ll probably spot at least one ingredient or household item that boasts itself of containing some Aloe Vera.
 This precious, meaty cactus has built its well-deserved reputation as one of the most potent ingredients when it comes to treating burns.
 While its best to apply some Aloe Vera before any scars form, some report that the wonder-cactus may indeed smoothen skin.
 All in all, Aloe Vera is one of the staples of the skincare industry, and it is intensely beneficial for healing acne.

 At the risk of sounding cliche, this one is too true to omit: What you eat is what you are.